The Bankrate promise

-Hogan interviewed millionaires for his most recent book, and he discovered a common theme: Many paid down their home loans as quickly as they could, as opposed to carrying the loans to term.
+Hogan interviewed millionaires for his most recent book, and he discovered a common theme: Many pay down the mortgages early or as quickly as they could, as opposed to carrying the loans to term.

 If you must have a mortgage, Hogan advises taking a 15-year loan, because you’ll retire the debt more quickly and pay much less interest than with a 30-year mortgage.